 Assurance Level Audit Log Backup Procedure

-Test level Not specified
+Test level Not appointed

-Level 1
+Level 1 Not specified

-Level 2 Backup of audit log files must be done at leas
+Level 2 Backup of audit log files must be done at least

 Level 3 once a month.

 Level 4 Backup of audit log files must be done at least once a month.
 Off-site backup must be done at least once a month.
 Related off-site backup procedures shall be specified in the CPS.